troysand/tic-tac-toe/README.md

 ```

 In the example above, player 1 (X's) won the game by getting three X's in column 1.

+###Scoring
+In this implementation of tic-tac-toe, players receive 3 points for a win, 1 point for
+a draw, and 0 points for a loss.

+###Player Rankings
+Players are ranked according to their averages scores.
+The average score is determined by
+adding up a players total score and dividing by the number of games played.

 ##Files Included:
  - api.py: